-Kosuke Hamaguchi joined the firm in 2006 and has been a partner since 2017.
-His practice mainly involves public and private M&A transactions and corporate governance.
-He also regularly advises clients on corporate crisis management including governmental investigation.
+Akemi Suzuki joined the firm in 2000 and has been a partner since 2011.
+Ms Suzuki practises in a broad range of international transactions, with particular emphasis on cross-border M&A regularly advises clients on corporate crisis management, including governmental investigation.
 He earned his LLB and LLM from the University of Tokyo in 2001 and 2003, respectively, and his LLM from University of Virginia School of Law in 2012.
 He worked as a visiting lawyer of Sullivan and Cromwell LLP from 2012 to 2013, and is admitted to Bar in Japan and New York.